Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_AppShellWrapperViewDidLoad3** - Marks the timestamp when the app shell wrapper view is loaded into memory

 - **Data_AuthFetchEnd** - Captures the completion of the authentication metadata fetch.
-These fields help measure latency in auth setup.
+This field helps measure latency in auth setup.

 - **Data_AuthFetchEnd1** - Captures the completion of the authentication metadata fetch.
-These fields help measure latency in auth setup.
+This field helps measure latency in auth setup.

 - **Data_AuthFetchStart** - Marks the beginning of fetching authentication metadata or configuration (for example, endpoints, policies).